YounesMoukhlij/YounesMoukhlij/README.md

 ## About Me

-I'm a Front End DeV & AI Enthusiast.
+🌱 - I'm a Full Stack DeV & AI Enthusiast.
+🌱 - I’m currently learning **Machine Learning**.

 With a Master’s degree in Physics at [USMS](https://www.usms.ac.ma/), specializing in the physics of materials, and currently pursuing software engineering at [1337](https://1337.ma), I am immersed in a dynamic and rigorous curriculum that emphasizes practical learning, problem-solving.
 I also blend strong analytical thinking with engineering principles to lead projects and solve complex problems.